 If the doctor put the catheter in through your groin:

-- Walking short distances on a flat surface is okay.
-Limit going up and down stairs to around twice a day for the first 2 to 3 days.
+- Walking short distances on a flat surface is OK.
+Limit going up and downstairs to around twice a day for the first 2 to 3 days.

-- Do NOT do yard work, drive, squat lift heavy objects, or play sports for at least 2 days, or until your health care provider tells you it is okay.
+- Do not do yard work, drive, squat lift heavy objects, or play sports for at least 2 days, or until your health care provider tells you it is OK.

 If the doctor put the catheter in your arm:

-- Do NOT lift anything heavier than 10 pounds (a little more than a gallon of milk).
+- Do not lift anything heavier than 10 pounds (4.5 kilograms).
+(This is a little more than a gallon of milk).

-- Do NOT do any heavy pushing or pulling.
+- Do not do any heavy pushing, pulling, or twisting.

 For a catheter in your groin or arm: